abpframework/abp-samples/MassTransitDemo/README.md

 > Install-Package MassTransit.RabbitMQ -Version 8.0.6

-In this article, we showed how to publish and consume the events with eShopOnAbp project by using MassTransit.
+In this article, we demonstrated how to publish and consume the events with the eShopOnAbp project by using MassTransit.
 For more detail, you can visit its [own official website](https://masstransit-project.com/getting-started/).

 Regards.